aliev/aliev.github.io/_posts/2015-08-16-how-to-adjust-the-comfortable-environment-of-development-on-python-and-not-only.md

 git clone https://github.com/aliev/vim.git
 mv ~/vim ~/.vim
 echo "source ~/.vim/vimrc" > .vimrc
-vim +PlugInstall # Install all plugins
+vim +PlugInstall +qa # Install all plugins and exit
 {% endhighlight %}

 This set of commands will install a basic list of extensions by using vim-plug - simple package manager.